Sony Xperia 1 first look: our early thoughts on the latest Xperia flagship

 The Xperia 1 comes with a 6.5-inch display, and while on paper that may sound huge the phone doesn't feel as big in the hand because of the aspect ratio.

-It’s an OLED display with the company’s own BRAVIA tech division working toward improving the panel, so it should be at least a match for the display on the Xperia XZ3.
+It’s an OLED display, with the Sony’s own BRAVIA tech division working toward improving the panel, so it should be at least a match for the display on the Xperia XZ3.

 The company has adopted the 21:9 aspect ratio to give you a wider display for watching films and when you’re looking at photos.
-The reasoning here is because most filmmakers make their projects in 21:9, so it makes sense to watch in that same aspect ratio on your phone.
+The reasoning here is because most movies are made in 21:9 it makes sense to watch in that same aspect ratio on your phone.

 If you’re watching other content in a different aspect ratio it will appear with black bars along the edges of the phone, but the company says that shouldn’t happen a lot as almost 70% of films on Netflix are apparently 21:9.
 Lots of content on other streaming services is also available in 21:9.